josh-feng/lox/README.md

 # lox (lua object model for xml)

 XML is wacky and verbose.
-To parse an xml file to a lua table and be able to recover it back to the orignal xml, it needs some design:
+To parse an xml file to a lua table and be able to recover it back to the orignal xml, it needs some design.
+Our design is pretty much the same as the document object model in luaExpat's lxp.lom; however, we use OOP to add structures and functionality on our dom.

 ```html
 <tag>